byu-oit/terraform-aws-sns-slack-lambda/README.md

 ### Limitations

-Because of [limitations with Terraform](https://www.terraform.io/docs/language/meta-arguments/for_each.html#limitations-on-values-used-in-for_each), add this module after the initial deployment of your application to a new environment.
+Because of [limitations with Terraform](https://www.terraform.io/docs/language/meta-arguments/for_each.html#limitations-on-values-used-in-for_each), SNS Topics you want integrating with this module should be created in your one-time setup resources.
+You can tehn include this module in your app resources as normal.
+If that's not possible, you must add this module to your app resources after the initial deployment of your application to a new environment and creation of the SNS Topic it will integrate with.
 Otherwise, you'll get an error similar to this:

 ```bash
 Error: Invalid for_each argument